rachanaredkar/infotainment-data-insights/README.md

-# sql-data-analysis
+infotainment-data-insights
-SQL-based analysis of e-commerce sales data using SQL Server.
+Data analysis of a fictional automotive infotainment testing dataset using SQL Server.